jakobpederson/django_blog/README.md

-# Django JWT Authentication API implementation
+# Django Blog implementation

-A simple implementation of a user login using Django JWT Authentication.
-Including login history tracking and user profile.
+A simple implementation of a django blog based off an earlier jwt implementation.

 To run tests:
 `python manage.py tests authentication`